Top of page

 2. Ital 201/202; plus

-3. two further courses must be taken on topics of Italian culture.
+3. Three further courses must be taken on topics of Italian culture or literature.

 Courses from various majors that typically offer classes related to Italy and Italian studies may be considered for this requirement.
 As the course offering of each department varies considerably from semester to semester, you must submit via email any course you believe satisfies these requirements to the attention of the Program Director for written approval prior to taking the course.
 Approval after the course has already been taken is rarely granted.